awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 ### AWS IoT Greengrass Core Software<a name="gg-core-download-tab"></a>

- The AWS IoT Greengrass Core software extends AWS functionality onto an AWS IoT Greengrass core device, enabling local devices to act locally on the data they generate\.
+<a name="ggc-software-descripton"></a> The AWS IoT Greengrass Core software extends AWS functionality onto an AWS IoT Greengrass core device, making it possible for local devices to act locally on the data they generate\.

 ------
 #### [ v1\.10\.0 ]